Iranox/bsbm-loader-docker/README.md

  At the moment postgres is disable because there is an error in the bsbmloader .

+## Change database
+Overwrite db = "bsbm" with your database.

 ## Error
 #### permission diened
 If you have this kind of error you must run